-Modern cars come with a full suite of safety technology which was unavailable just a decade ago.
+Modern cars come with a full suite of safety technology which was unavailable twenty years ago.
 One such technology is automatic braking.
 While this addition certainly gives motorists peace of mind, we have to ask if it actually prevents auto collisions.

 How Automatic Braking Works

 Auto manufacturers introduced the first automatic braking systems in 2006.
-Most systems utilize sensors that detect when the vehicle is dangerously in close proximity to another car or object.
+Most systems use sensors that detect when the vehicle is in dangerously close proximity to another car or object.
 If the driver fails to react, the brakes automatically engage.
 Other systems initiate an alarm that audibly warns you when you drive too close to another vehicle.